Jamarr Johnson: Dunkin Raptors (2017)

-Satria Muda Pertamina Jakarta (2018-2019)
+Satria Muda Pertamina Jakarta (2018–19)

-Return to Indonesia and second championship (2017-18)
+Return to Indonesia and second championship (2017–18)

 In January 2018, Johnson signed with SM Pertamina of the Indonesian Basketball League, replacing Kevin Bridgewaters as the other foreign player for the remainder of the 2017-18 IBL season.
 Due to his Indonesian citizenship, the height restriction for foreign player did not apply for Johnson and Satria Muda was allowed to have two big foreign import in their team to complement their talented guard lineup.
 He made his debut for SM with 8 points, 8 rebounds and 3 assists against NSH Jakarta on January 4, 2018.
 He finished the season averaging 14 points, 8.8 rebounds, 3.8 assists, 1.3 steal and 1.2 block.
 This season, despite not having a noticeable difference in his stats, Jamarr actually changed his playing style from the more explosive, high-flying forward to a more team-oriented, passing forward with an ability to shoot from the three point lines.
 He entered the 2018 IBL Playoffs as the first seed in the Red Division and faced Hangtuah Sumsel in the divisional final.
 After beating Hangtuah in 3 games, Johnson and Satria Muda met Pelita Jaya in the final; which so happen to be the team that defeated Satria Muda in the previous year's final, albeit without having Johnson in the team.
 This year however, Satria Muda came out victorious after defeating Pelita Jaya in 3 games and Johnson won the Finals MVP award.

-First all-star with Satria Muda & Torn Achilles Injury (2018-19)
+First all-star with Satria Muda & Torn Achilles Injury (2018–19)

 Johnson returned to Satria Muda for the 2018–19 season together with Dior Lowhorn.
 On January 5, 2019, he was selected as an all-star starter for the red division.
 He finished the season as the third seed with 9 wins and 9 losses while averaging a career-high in points and rebounds.
 On 2 February 2019, Johnson suffered an Achilles injury during Game 01 of the Red Division's semifinal against NSH Jakarta.
 He underwent surgery the very next day and was ruled out for the rest of the playoff.

-Louvre Surabaya (2019-present)
+Louvre Surabaya (2019–23)

 In mid-November, Louvre Surabaya announced that they will be adding Jamarr to their official roster, however Jamarr will not be available for the upcoming 2020 IBL season while still recovering from injury.
 It was clarified by the owner that Jamarr, along with Brandon Jawato whom also happen to be a naturalized player will not participate in the 2020 season and their addition to the team is for the long-term plan of the team beyond 2020.

+Borneo Hornbills (2023–present)

+In 4 December 2023, Johnson comes back to the Indonesian Basketball League, playing for the Borneo Hornbills who recently changed their name from Bumi Borneo Pontianak.